billsix/cprogrammingbook/doc/04-Functions.rst

-need to use these rules is if you are being adventurous and using functions with a variable number of arguments, using the ellipsis notation in the prototype that is explained in Chapter 9.
+need to use these rules is if you are being adventurous and using functions with a variable number of arguments, using the ellipsis notation in the prototype that is explained in :ref:`libraries`.

 The rules mention the default argument promotions and compatible type.
 Where they are used, the default argument promotions are:

-    Apply the integral promotions (see Chapter 2) to the value of each argument
+    Apply the integral promotions (see :ref:`variables`) to the value of each argument

     If the type of the argument is float it is converted to double

-The introduction of prototypes (amongst other things) has increased the need for precision about ‘compatible types’, which was not much of an issue in Old C. The full list of rules for type compatibility is deferred until Chapter 8, because we suspect that most C programmers will never need to learn them.
+The introduction of prototypes (amongst other things) has increased the need for precision about ‘compatible types’, which was not much of an issue in Old C. The full list of rules for type compatibility is deferred until :ref:`specialized`, because we suspect that most C programmers will never need to learn them.
 For the moment, we will simply work on the basis that if two types are the same, they